CyberXsociety/cxs-methodology-manager/README.md

 **Q: Can I import/export my data?**
 A: Yes, use the Backup and Restore features in the footer.

+**Q: What is bonus-backup.json and how do I use it?**
+A: The bonus-backup.json file is included with this project and contains extra ready-made methodologies and commands.
+To use it, click the Restore button, select bonus-backup.json, and choose either Replace (to overwrite your current methods) or Merge (to add the bonus methods to your existing list).

 **Q: How do I reorder items?**
 A: Drag the method header to reorder methods, or the ≡ handle to reorder description/command pairs.